sockethub/sockethub/packages/server/README.md

 * DEBUG

-Specify the namespace to console log, ie. `sockethub*` will print all sockethub related debug statements, whereas `*` will also print any other modules debug statements that use the `debug` module.
+Specify the namespace to console log, e.g. `sockethub*` will print all sockethub related debug statements, whereas `*` will also print any other modules debug statements that use the `debug` module.